abdulrahman305/tavily-js/README.md

 # Tavily JavaScript SDK

-Tavily's JavaScript SDK allows for easy interaction with the Tavily API, offering the full range of our search and extract functionalities directly from your JavaScript and TypeScript programs.
-Easily integrate smart search and content extraction capabilities into your applications, harnessing the powerful Tavily Search and Tavily Extract APIs.
+Tavily's JavaScript SDK allows for easy interaction with the Tavily API, offering the full range of our search, extract, crawl, map, and research functionalities directly from your JavaScript and TypeScript programs.
+Easily integrate smart search, content extraction, and research capabilities into your applications, harnessing Tavily's powerful features.

 ## Installing